 WHAT YOU NEED:

-wire ribbon- I highly recommend this ribbon .
+- RED VELVET-I highly recommend this ribbon .
 Ribbon is not cheap.
 I ordered this brick red velvet ribbon on Amazon.
 It is 50 yards, so it will last for your projects.
 I have been able to make bows for all my garlands on my banisters, as well as for outdoor holiday decorating.
 It’s always frustrating when you buy ribbon at a store and you hardly get enough to make one bow!
 This is also a gorgeous, classic true brick red.
 So classic & timeless!
-I’ve been really happy with the quality and the value for the price!
+I’ve been really happy with the quality and the value for the price!wire ribbon-

 Let’s Get Started: